LenHodgeman/DP-Access-Management-API/index.md

 ## Overview

-The DigitalPersona Access Management API provides a comprehensive set of components and libraries exposing various functions and methods for using the power of the DigitalPersona platform in your own custom-built web-based amd native Windows applications.
+The DigitalPersona Access Management API provides a comprehensive set of components and libraries exposing various functions and methods for using the power of the DigitalPersona platform in your own custom-built web-based and native Windows applications.

 Sample programs are also provided, which illustrate the features available through the included APIs.